Skip to main content

 • Widowed Parent’s Allowance (including widowed mother’s allowance and widow’s pension).

 Some people are excluded from having the cap applied to them – see GOV.UK for a full list of situations where the cap does not apply.
+Even if you are affected by the benefit cap, it might not apply for 9 months depending on your earnings.

 The benefit cap and universal credit

 The benefit cap is relevant to the final stage of calculating a universal credit award.
-Firstly, the amount of excess must be calculated.
+Firstly, the amount of excess must be calculated:

 This is the amount that the universal credit award, plus any of the other benefits listed above, exceeds the benefit cap and minus any amount included in the award for childcare costs.
-This is so that the childcare element protected from the cap.
+This is so that the childcare element is protected from the cap.

 There are some other exceptions to the cap.
 The cap does not apply where you or your partner:

 • Have net earned income (combined income if you have a joint claim) in a monthly assessment period is above a certain level (roughly the equivalent net earnings from 16 hours per week paid at the national living wage rate).
 If you have a partner, your combined earnings need to be at least this amount.
+Any earnings that you are treated as having because of the minimum income floor are ignored for this purpose.

 • Are getting the Limited Capability for Work Related Activity (LCWRA) element of universal credit